Ricardosgeral/relier/README.md

 ![page0](Nextion/320x240/page0-shutdown.png)

 After a start up or reboot of the *Raspberry Pi*, you should see this **Disconnected** black page.
-Waiting a while (15 to 45 seconds, depending on the pending server services) you should see the **Credits** page.
+Waiting a while (15 to 60 seconds, depending on the pending Debian services) you should see the **Credits** page.

 ### *1 - Credits*